 Use melanin treatment products, such as products enriched with vitamin C to boost the reduction process.
 Serums are one of the best ways to target stubborn concerns like hyperpigmentation.
 They penetrate easily and since they’re formulated as advanced treatment products, you also get faster results.

-If you are looking for the best vitamin C serum, try out The Moms Co.’s natural 10% vitamin C face serum, enriched with licorice extracts, Korean ginseng, and ferulic acid that promote collagen synthesis, reduce uneven skin tone, and moisturise and brighten your complexion.
+If you are looking for the best vitamin C serum, try out The Moms Co.’s natural 10% vitamin C face serum, enriched with licorice extracts, Korean ginseng, and ferulic acid that promote collagen synthesis, reduces uneven skin tone, and moisturises and brighten your complexion.

 Moisturise With A Rejuvenating Cream